MauriceNzai/printf/README.md

 write output to stdout, the stadard output streamm. format is a character string.
 The format string is composed of zero or more directives.
 You need to handle the following conversion specifiers: c, s, and %.

+We will use two principle functions; _printf and check_format The _printf function prints the output as per the specifier identifed by check_format fucntion.
+The check_format function will search for the right specifier and send it to the _printf function The specifier functions will give the specific directives.